How to build a wood fired pottery kiln books

 ISBN 978-1-4081-8524-7

 Review: The book wants to demystify the process of firing clay.
 Teach how to use the kiln to archive a multitude of surfaces.
 Examine common firing faults.
 And explore many branches of the kiln’s evolutionary tree.
 OK, so it’s a bit different approach than other books, nevertheless, the kiln is in focus.
 Important though; this book is not about building and designing kilns, it’s about burning them (still it has some construction tips worth noticing).
 The book writes about every type of kiln; from wood-fired to electric to oil and gas, so it’s not only about wood in other words.
 The book belongs to this list, as it writes enough about wood-firing to be interesting, and the author also owns an Anagama, though 123 pages is not a to big book.
 With its spacious amount of pictures of artworks.
-Including also oil, gas, and electric kilns, it’s not too many pages left for wood-firing.
+Including oil, gas, and electric kilns, it’s not too many pages left for wood-firing.
 The book use many pages describing oxidation and reduction firing side-by-side for all types of kilns.
 The author has a lot of knowledge about the subject, which makes this maybe the strongest part of the book.
 But at the same time; few readers I believe are interested in learning reduction firing in both oil, gas, wood, and electric kilns side by side, so this approach generates more pages the reader likely will skip.
 Clay types, loading & kiln furniture are covered.
 Also some pages of specialized kilns like Salt and Soda.
 Overall this book is worth reading, but not a first choice of a book, if wood-firing is your primary interest.

 Book: minigama, by Akira Yoshida